0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

 Let's test it!

-As an example, let's write this simple C code
+We will take this simple C code as an example:

 ```c
 #add.c